ammaar1/EnterpriseProT22/README.md

 ENTERPRISE PRO TEAM 22 - MYSUPERMARKETSHOP

+Items:
+- source: includes all the source code of the project implementation.

 Web application built using:
 - HTML, CSS and Javascript for the front end.
 - PHP for backend that will communicate with Firebase.